xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

         > **What is Test Configuration?**
         >
-        > **A test configuration is a combination of configuration variable values**.
+        > **A Test Configuration is a combination of configuration variable values**.
 Your configuration variables could be, for example, operating system, browser, CPU type, database.
 A configuration might be "Windows 8 + 32-bit CPU" or "Windows 10 + 64-bit CPU."
 [Learn more](https://docs.microsoft.com/en-us/azure/devops/test/test-different-configurations?view=azure-devops)

 3. Config Submission Options.